 The Corporation, together with select strategic investors co-founded a new company, Adventus Zinc Corporation ("Adventus Zinc"), by contributing a portfolio of zinc exploration projects from its Newfoundland and Irish properties and cash in exchange for shares in the company.
-Adventus Zinc via an Initial Public Offering began trading as a public company on the TSXV on February 9, 2017.
-The Corporation currently holds 12,114,012 shares (approximately 26.6%) and two seats on Adventus Zinc's board of directors.
-Adventus Zinc is focused on pursuing the acquisition of one or more advanced-stage zinc projects while advancing its portfolio of prospective zinc exploration projects located in both Ireland and Eastern Canada.
+Adventus Zinc via an

+Initial Public Offering began trading as a public company on the TSXV on February 9, 2017.
+After participating in a \$10 million bought deal financing that closed in late December 2017, Altius currently holds 15,182,183 shares, maintaining its original 26.6% ownership of Adventus Zinc, and has one seat on Adventus Zinc's board of directors.
+Adventus Zinc is focused on the high-grade Curipamba copper-gold-zinc project in Ecuador, which was announced in September 2017.
+In addition, Adventus continues to advance its portfolio of prospective zinc exploration projects located in both Ireland and Eastern Canada.

-Mining Equity
+Aethon Minerals Corporation - Mining Equity